gvellut/jncep/README.md

 ### Configuration file

 Some configuration options can be set in a configuration file.
-Most of them are options that are shared between the `epub` and `update` subcommands.
+Here are the options that are used by the `epub` subcommand (and also by `update`):

-The configuration options are:

 - EMAIL
 - PASSWORD